jeffshurtliff/khorosjx/docs/supporting-modules.rst

 ==================
-Auxilliary Modules
+Supporting Modules
 ==================
-This section provides details around the auxilliary modules used in the **khorosjx** package, which are listed below.
+This section provides details around the supporting modules used in the **khorosjx** package, which are listed below.

 * `Core Utilities Module (khorosjx.utils.core_utils)`_